cmurray95/espruino-remote-uploader/demos/puck/colour.md

 This demo will allow you to enable the LEDs on a puck.js device.
 The puck.js code for this demo can be found <a href="https://github.com/cmurray95/Dissertation/blob/main/src/demos/colour-test.js">here</a>.

 To use the demo, connect to a device then select upload using the buttons below.
-If the upload was succesful, buttons will appear allowing you to activate the devices LEDs.
+If the upload is succesful, buttons will appear allowing you to activate the devices LEDs.

 <button onclick="connect()" class="btn"> connect </button>
 <button onclick="upload()" class="btn"> upload </button>